Gaston-Buckstead/Enterprise-MultiVlan-Lab-1/README.md

 <img width="1091" height="461" alt="image" src="https://github.com/user-attachments/assets/f62fcf15-64f1-431b-a95f-4bce46371111" />
 3 Tier Archetecture

-This Project has 3 router with each router connected to to its own network.
+This Project has 3 routers with each router connected to its own network.
 Static routes were manually configured to enable end to end connectivity across all networks.

 IP Adressing Plan